-Furthermore, it is recommended to develop special concepts together with each participating country on how to attract their fans to the World Championship.
-Similarly, the possibility of organising social events and providing the participants of said events with discounted tickets should be considered.
+Furthermore, it is recommended to develop special concepts together with each participating country on how to attract fans to the World Championship.
+Similarly, the possibility of organising social events and providing the participants with tickets at a reduced price or free of charge should be considered.